bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 WHERE m.uri CONTAINS 'ManagedFunction'
 SET c:ManagedFunction
 ~~~
-{: #snippet-yang2owl-cypher-subclass-inference title="Sub-class inference query, in Cypher syntax: each instance of a 5G NF is created with a specific class described in the YANG model, which is a subclass of ManagedFunction as per MOBILE-O, thus a dedicated Cypher query is required for all types of NFs to be tagged as ManagedFunction"}
+{: #snippet-yang2owl-cypher-subclass-inference title="Subclass inference query, in Cypher syntax, to tag 5G NF entities as `ManagedFunction` based on prior annotation of the entities at creation time with a specific class described in the YANG model, which is also a subclass of `ManagedFunction` as per MOBILE-O."}

 Use Cases-Related Querying:
 : The exploitation of dependency relationships is carried out through queries on the graph,